TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 ![](4.6.2-fig-9.png "Payload configuration for Webhook Outbound Plugin")

 John Dias, one of our great Tech Marketing Architects, created a sample Webhook for MS Teams integration.
 To integrate MS Teams as target for vRealize Operations Notifications, first you need to create an incoming Webhook connector for your Teams channel.
-The configuration of the Webhook in MS Teams is not part of this chapter, but it is very well described in John’s post.
+The configuration of the Webhook in MS Teams is not part of this chapter, but it is very well described in John's post.
 To use the MS Teams connector in vRealize Operations, simply create an outbound plugin instance in vRealize Operations with the complete URL of the MS Teams incoming webhook as parameter as shown in the next picture:

 ![](4.6.2-fig-10.png "Webhook Output Plugin instance for MS Teams")